bawn/MagicalRecord-Mantle/Pods/Mantle/README.md

 In this example, the `XYUser` class declares four properties that Mantle handles in different ways:

-- `name` is implicitly mapped to a key of the same name in the JSON representation.
+- `name` is mapped to a key of the same name in the JSON representation.
 - `createdAt` is converted to its snake case equivalent.
 - `meUser` is not serialized into JSON.
 - `helper` is initialized exactly once after JSON deserialization.

 Use `-[NSDictionary mtl_dictionaryByAddingEntriesFromDictionary:]` if your model's superclass also implements `MTLJSONSerializing` to merge their mappings.

+If you'd like to map all properties of a Model class to themselves, you can use the `+[NSDictionary mtl_identityPropertyMapWithModel:]` helper method.

 When deserializing JSON using
 `+[MTLJSONAdapter modelOfClass:fromJSONDictionary:error:]`, JSON keys that don't